lkoolik/latex_template/README.md

 *  Berkeley's DS100 guide to LaTeX ([link](https://ds100.org/sp22/latex_guide/))

 You can write and compile LaTeX for free using Overleaf.
 Create an account and get started [here](https://www.overleaf.com/).

+To get started with my template, download all three files and upload to a new Overleaf project.
+You should be able to compile and see the same result as the PDF included in this repository.